iSeekGolf.com - Australia's Number 1 Golf Website

 LATEST GOLF NEWS

+Martin Kaymer rekindled his remarkable love affair with Abu Dhabi Golf Club, firing a second consecuRead More...

-Adam Scott heads Australians in Singapore Open field
+Adam Scott poised in chase for fourth Singapore Open

-The Asian and European Tours join forces for the respective opening events of their 2017 seasons when the SMBC Singapore Open is played at the Sentosa Golf Club starting on Thursday.Read More...
+American Seungsu Han, who has played on several different tours since turning professional in 2009,Read More...

 Featured Courses